orc110011/DNSProjects/README.md

 # DNSProjects

 <h2>Description</h2>
-Projects consists of creating a DNS Server for both Windows and LINUX Operating Systems, Use dig to see the structure of the DNS hierarchy, and to examine a Windows DNS server to see if it randomized source ports during recursive lookups.
+Projects consists of creating a DNS Server for  Windows Operating System, Use dig to see the structure of the DNS hierarchy, and to examine a Windows DNS server to see if it randomized source ports during recursive lookups.

 <h2>Languages and Utilities Used</h2>

-- <b>DOS and LINUX BASH Script </b>
+- <b>
 - <b>VMWARE Workstation Pro </b>

 <h2>Environments Used </h2>